-The ORS investigated and resolved eleven (11) complaints regarding erosion, abandoned lines, hazardous materials, quiet zone violations, blocked crossings, and grade crossings.
+The ORS investigated and resolved nine (9) complaints regarding tree trimming, fouling the tracks, utility crossing permits, quiet zone violations, blocked crossings, and grade crossings.
 The ORS resolved complaints from the general public regarding vegetation and drainage along railroad rights-of-way, train noise, and train horns.
-Many complaints received by the ORS in 2019 were related to highway rail-grade crossing issues and involved the safety, condition, or length of time that a train had blocked the crossing.
+Many complaints received by the ORS in 2020 were related to highway rail-grade crossing issues and involved the safety, condition, or length of time that a train had blocked the crossing.
 Several of these complaints were filed by counties and schools.
-Approximately 71% of all railroad complaints received by the ORS are related to blocked crossings, which are outside of the ORS' regulatory jurisdiction.
-In 2019, the ORS reviewed proposed new state penalties for blocked crossings and responded to media inquiries about the current statutory penalties for a blocked crossing.
-ASRSM provided a letter and corresponding statistics to Congress urging them to act on blocked crossings.
+Approximately 76% of all railroad complaints received by the ORS are related to blocked crossings, which are outside of the ORS' regulatory jurisdiction.